Noemie-Ribaillier/image_classification/README.md

 4. We build the ResNet50 model using the identity block and the convolution block
 5. We train the model and evaluate on test set
 6. We us a pre-trained model and we test it on a new image

+## Comparison of the models (used for multiclass classification)
+We find better results with ResNet50 model (especially the pre-trained one) than with the standard CNN for multiclass classification.
+It's because the ResNet50 model is deeper (but handle the vanishing gradient) and traiend on more images/epoches.